PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

    tox -e build_docs -- -j=auto -q

-The ``-j=auto`` option tells `sphinx-build`_ to build the documentation in parallel, with the number of processes being automatically determined.
-The ``-q`` flag makes `sphinx-build`_ print out only warnings and errors, which makes them easier to find and debug.
+The :bash:`-j=auto` option tells `sphinx-build`_ to build the documentation in parallel, with the number of processes being automatically determined.
+The :bash:`-q` flag makes `sphinx-build`_ print out only warnings and errors, which makes them easier to find and debug.

 You can alternatively shorten the documentation build by running: